U.S. Attorney for the Eastern District of Texas

 -

-A Beaumont man has been convicted of federal drug trafficking charges in the Eastern District of Texas, according to an announcement from U.S. Attorney Jay R. Combs.
+A Houston man has been sentenced to federal prison for his role in a series of violent ATM thefts across the Eastern District of Texas, according to an announcement from U.S. Attorney Jay R. Combs.

 -